Tony Banks (businessman)

-Anthony Roiall Banks (born 23 October 1961) is a British businessman, author and Falklands veteran.
+Anthony Roiall Banks (born 23 October 1961) is a Scottish businessman, author and Falklands veteran.
 He was the chairman and founder of the Balhousie Care Group, Scotland's largest private residential care home provider.
 He is chairman of Business for Scotland and is a vocal supporter of Scottish Independence.

 In recent years a number of businesses Banks has been associated with have faced public controversy.

 Early life and education

 Born 23 October 1961, Banks grew up the youngest of four children in Dundee.
 Banks’ father was a RAF logistics sergeant and his mother was a housewife.
 His first job was working as a newspaper delivery boy.
 He also worked as a refuse collector, a shelf stacker, a chicken catcher, an electrician's assistant, and a raspberry picker.

 Banks left school aged 17 to study accountancy at Abertay University, then known as Dundee Institute of Technology.
 He currently holds an honorary doctorate in Business Administration from the same university.